-Read the April 8 message Chancellor Kent Syverud sent to members of the Syracuse University Community sharing that 2020 Commencement will be held this fall in the stadium.
+Read the full Update on Commencement 2020 Planning message that Chancellor Kent Syverud sent to members of the Syracuse University Community on June 2, 2020.

 Virtual Degree Conferral